-(a) Corporate Documents.
+- (a) Corporate Documents.
 Corporate records include the corporation's Articles of Incorporation, By-Laws and IRS Form 1023 and Application for Exemption.
 Corporate records should be retained permanently.
-IRS regulations require that the Form 1023 be available for public inspection upon request.

-(b) Tax Records.
+IRS regulations require that Form 1023 be available for public inspection upon request. - (b) Tax Records.
 Tax records include, but may not be limited to, documents concerning payroll, expenses, proof of contributions made by donors, accounting procedures, and other documents concerning the corporation's revenues.
-Tax records should be retained for at least seven years from the date of filing the applicable return.

-(c) Employment Records/Personnel Records.
-State and federal statutes require the corporation to keep certain recruitment, employment and personnel information.
+Tax records should be retained for at least seven years from the date of filing the applicable return. - (c) Employment Records/Personnel Records.
+State and federal statutes require the corporation to keep certain recruitment, employment, and personnel information.
 The corporation should also keep personnel files that reflect performance reviews and any complaints brought against the corporation or individual employees under applicable state and federal statutes.
 The corporation should also keep in the employee's personnel file all final memoranda and correspondence reflecting performance reviews and actions taken by or against personnel.
 Employment applications should be retained for three years.
 Retirement and pension records should be kept permanently.
-Other employment and personnel records should be retained for seven years.

-(d) Board and Board Committee Materials.
+Other employment and personnel records should be retained for seven years. - (d) Board and Rodeo Committee Materials.
 Meeting minutes should be retained in perpetuity in the corporation's minute book.
-A clean copy of all other Board and Board Committee materials should be kept for no less than three years by the corporation.

-(e) Press Releases/Public Filings.
-The corporation should retain permanent copies of all press releases and publicly filed documents under the theory that the corporation should have its own copy to test the accuracy of any document a member of the public can theoretically produce against the corporation.

-(f) Legal Files.
-Legal counsel should be consulted to determine the retention period of particular documents, but legal documents should generally be maintained for a period of ten years.

-(g) Marketing and Sales Documents.
+A clean copy of all other Board and Rodeo Committee materials should be kept for no less than three years by the corporation. - (e) Press Releases/Public Filings.
+The corporation should retain permanent copies of all press releases and publicly filed documents under the theory that the corporation should have its own copy to test the accuracy of any document a member of the public can theoretically produce against the corporation. - (f) Legal Files.
+Legal counsel should be consulted to determine the retention period of particular documents, but legal documents should generally be maintained for a period of ten years. - (g) Marketing and Sales Documents.
 The corporation should keep final copies of marketing and sales documents for the same period of time it keeps other corporate files, generally three years.
 An exception to the three-year policy may be sales invoices, contracts, leases, licenses, and other legal documentation.
-These documents should be kept for at least three years beyond the life of the agreement.
+These documents should be kept for at least three years beyond the life of the agreement. - (h) Contracts.

-(h) Development/Intellectual Property and Trade Secrets.
-Development documents are often subject to intellectual property protection in their final form (e.g., patents and copyrights).
-The documents detailing the development process are often also of value to the corporation and are protected as a trade secret where the corporation:

-(i) derives independent economic value from the secrecy of the information; and

-(ii) has taken affirmative steps to keep the information confidential.

-The corporation should keep all documents designated as containing trade secret information for at least the life of the trade secret.

-(i) Contracts.
 Final, execution copies of all contracts entered into by the corporation should be retained.
-The corporation should retain copies of the final contracts for at least three years beyond the life of the agreement, and longer in the case of publicly filed contracts.

-(j) Correspondence.
-Unless correspondence falls under another category listed elsewhere in this policy, correspondence should generally be saved for two years.

-(k) Banking and Accounting.
-Accounts payable ledgers and schedules should be kept for seven years.
+The corporation should retain copies of the final contracts for at least three years beyond the life of the agreement, and longer in the case of publicly filed contracts. - (i) Correspondence.
+Unless correspondence falls under another category listed elsewhere in this policy, correspondence should generally be saved for two years. - (j) Banking and Accounting.
+Accounts payable, ledgers and schedules should be kept for seven years.
 Bank reconciliations, bank statements, deposit slips and checks (unless for important payments and purchases) should be kept for three years.
 Any inventories of products, materials, and supplies and any invoices should be kept for seven years.

-(1) Insurance.
-Expired insurance policies, insurance records, accident reports, claims, etc. should be kept permanently.
+- (k) Insurance.
+Expired insurance policies, insurance records, accident reports, claims, etc. should be kept permanently. - (I) Audit Records.

-(m) Audit Records.
 External audit reports should be kept permanently.
 Internal audit reports should be kept for three years.

-Section4.Electronic Mail.
-E-mail that needs to be saved should be either:
+Section 4.
+Electronic Mail.
+E-mail and Text Messages that needs to be saved should be either:

-(i) printed in hard copy and kept in the appropriate file; or

-(ii) downloaded to a computer file and kept electronically or on disk as a separate file.
+- (a) printed in hard copy and kept in the appropriate file; or - (b) downloaded to a computer file and kept electronically or on disk as a separate file.
 The retention period depends upon the subject matter of the e-mail, as covered elsewhere in this policy.